The Facts About InFertility

 Fact # 7: Insurance may not cover fertility treatment, but there are many affordable options.

-Shady Grove Fertility participates with more than 30 insurance companies—more than any other fertility center in the nation—and 70 percent of our patients have some coverage for testing, treatment, or medications.
+Shady Grove Fertility participates with more than 30 insurance companies, and 70 percent of our patients have some coverage for testing, treatment, or medications.
 For those patients without insurance benefits, we offer many exclusive financial options, including guarantee programs and multi-cycle and medication discounts, even assistance programs such as Shared Help for people with limited income.
 It is part of our mission at Shady Grove Fertility to make treatment as affordable and accessible to as many people as possible.

 Fact #8: IVF is typically not the first step.